BLUETTI Unveils Exciting Black Friday 2023: Exclusive Power Station Deals and Activities

-LAS VEGAS, Nov.
-9, 2023 /PRNewswire/ -- BLUETTI, a leading brand of portable power solutions, has just announced its Black Friday plans: Black Friday early access will run from November 10-17, and the official Black Friday sale will start on November 24.
-Customers can enjoy a range of discounts, free gifts, exclusive offers, and the all-new BLUETTI AC200L power station.
+SYDNEY, Nov.
+11, 2023 /PRNewswire/ -- BLUETTI, a leading brand of energy storage solutions, has just announced that its Black Friday early access will run from November 8-19, and the official Black Friday sale will start on November 20.
+Customers can enjoy a range of discounts, gifts, exclusive offers, and the all-new BLUETTI EP760 Energy Storage System.

 BLUETTI Black Friday Deals on Home Backup Power Stations and Outdoor Generators